arjunsingh27/SimonGame/README.md

 images directory: Contains any additional images or assets used in the game.
 Development

-##To further develop or modify the Simon Game, you can follow these steps:
+<h2>To further develop or modify the Simon Game, you can follow these steps:</h2>

 Clone the repository or download the source code.
 Open the project folder in a code editor of your choice.